-So why not offer them a toy as versatile as Mr. Potato Head?
+Children learn best through play,so why not offer a toy as versatile as Mr. Potato Head?

-Note: This article is geared to parents of children between the ages of 18 and 30 months.
-Older children can still play with potato heads and there are additional learning benefits for them as well (far to many to cover in this article).
+Note: This article is intended for parents of children between the ages of 18 and 30 months.
+Older children can still play with potato heads and there are additional learning benefits for them as well (far too many to cover in this article).
 There are a few tips that I will cover that are meant for children over 30 months.
 When this is the case, I will make a note of it.

 Did you know that a child’s vocabulary size at the age of two is one of the best predictors of future language and literacy skills in elementary school?